coderblog-winson/Novel_Generator_By_AI/README.md

 > 3. It is recommended to clear the vectorstore directory after switching different Embedding models.
 > 4. Cloud Embedding must ensure that the corresponding API permissions are enabled

+8. **Detail introduction**

+   - You can find the detail introduction [here](https://medium.com/stackademic/the-powerful-novel-generator-by-ai-78a3710c07b9).

 ---

 ## ❓ Troubleshooting